mizmay/standalone_web_maps_foss4g2025/workshop/welcome.md

 ## Workshop Overview

-This 3-hour workshop will guide you through creating your own standalone web map.
 By the end, you'll have a fully functional web map application that you can:
-- Clone and customize for your own projects
+- Use Git and Github to fork, clone and customize for your own projects
 - Host on GitHub Pages or any static hosting service
 - Share with others without requiring a server